Kong/cloud-migration-journey/docs/explore/infra_deploy.md

 **Cloud Environment**

 An AWS EKS cluster will be used to represent the cloud environment.
 The EKS cluster deployed is kept as minimal as possible, 2 nodes that span at least 2 availability zones, and any required infratructure including public + private subnetting, NAT Gateways etc required by EKS.

+Please Navigate to the Home Page to proceed with [Deploy Phase 1 of the Migration](../../README.md#step-5---run-migration-journey-phase-1).